Charivari: England

 In Warwickshire, the custom was known as "loo-belling" or "lewbelling", and in northern England as "riding the stang".
 Other names given to this or similar customs were "rough-musicking" and "hussitting" (said to be a reference to the Hussites or followers of John Huss).

 Noisy, masked processions were held outside the home of the accused wrongdoer, involving the cacophonous rattling of bones and cleavers, the ringing of bells, hooting, blowing bull's horns, the banging of frying pans, saucepans, kettles, or other kitchen or barn implements with the intention of creating long-lasting embarrassment to the alleged perpetrator.
 During a rough music performance, the victim could be displayed upon a pole or donkey (in person or as an effigy), their "crimes" becoming the subject of mime, theatrical performances or recitatives, along with a litany of obscenities and insults.
 Alternatively, one of the participants would "ride the stang" (a pole carried between the shoulders of two or more men or youths) while banging an old kettle or pan with a stick and reciting a rhyme (called a "nominy") such as the following:

 Rough music processions are well attested in the medieval period as punishments for violations of the assumed gender norms.
-Men who had allowed themselves to be dominated by their shrewish wives were liable to be targeted and a frieze from Montecute House, an Elizabethan Manor in Somerset depicts just such an occurrence.
+Men who had allowed themselves to be dominated by their shrewish wives were liable to be targeted and a frieze from Montacute House, an Elizabethan Manor in Somerset depicts just such an occurrence.
 However, in the nineteenth century the practice seems to have been somewhat refocused; whilst in the early period rough music was often used against men who had failed to assert their authority over their wives, by the end of the nineteenth century it was mostly targeted against men who had exceeded their authority by beating them.
 Thus, in contrast to the verses above referring to a shrewish wife there were also songs referring to the use of rough music as a protection for wives.

 Rough music song originating from South Stoke, Oxfordshire:

 The participants were generally young men temporarily bestowed with the power of rule over the everyday affairs of the community.
 As above, issues of sexuality and domestic hierarchy most often formed the pretexts for rough music, including acts of domestic violence or child abuse.
 However, rough music was also used as a sanction against those who committed certain species of economic crimes such as blocking footpaths, preventing traditional gleaning, or profiteering at times of poor harvests.
 Occupational groups, such as butchers, employed rough music against others in the same trade who refused to abide by the commonly agreed labour customs.

 Rough music practices would often be repeated for three or up to seven nights in a row.
 Many victims fled their communities and cases of suicide are not unknown.
 As forms of vigilantism that were likely to lead to public disorder, ran-tanning and similar activities were banned under the Highways Act of 1882.